sonos/tract/README.md

 ## What ?

 `tract` is a Neural Network inference toolkit.
-It can read Tensorflow 1, ONNX or NNEF, optimize them and run data through them.
+It can read ONNX or NNEF, optimize them and run them.

 ## Quick start